loginom/loginom-help-en-omegat/data/integration/connections/list/odbc.md

 * Microsoft Visual FoxPro Driver
 * Drivers for PostgreSQL
 * Drivers for Sybase/Adaptive Server Enterprise
-* Драйвера для Apache Hive
+* Drivers for Apache Hive

 If the driver is not listed, it is possible to set up a connection to it only by selecting already configured data source.